 Raise the mower deck; man the sprinklers; get out the vegetable seeds for succession sowings.
 Pull weeds, and handpick pests.
 Diligence on all fronts will be rewarded, but I know it’s daunting—and that the view out the window right now can be paralyzing–though I do love the avian ruckus in all my twig dogwoods, whose fruit is attracting birds galore right now, and will soon be disappeared, every last bit.
 Oh, and clean out the freezer to make room for incoming.

 If I push through, summer usually shapes up, and the tall annuals and perennials, ornamental grasses, the fresh white blooms of hydrangeas, and those heat-loving vegetables we’ve waited all year to taste again, have their day.
-I’m always glad I summoned the energy to push on through the July chores:
+I’m always glad I summoned the energy to plow forward through the July chores.

 garden elsewhere? regional links